 The Inclusive Growth Score can help identify the communities most vulnerable to the pandemic, by the broad set of measures around economy, place, and community.

 The Inclusive Growth Score expansion in dependent on the quality of mastercard data in the geography, ensuring that our data assets are a meaningful contribution to the data landscape for economic development.
 The IGS was originally created to address investmenst pouring into Opportunity Zones in the United States.
-Following strong Mastercard data and demonstrated need, the expansion is now beginning in the United Kingdom, Brazil, and Singapore.
+Following strong Mastercard data and demonstrated need, the expansion is now complete for the United Kingdom with additional countries under consideration.
 If you're interested in seeing this tool for your country, please contact us.